korenevskiy/PHP-TTH---Tiger-Hash-for-files/README.md

 # PHP - TTH
 # - Tiger Hash Code for files
-Library for php language for compute TTH hash for files.
+Library for php language for compute TTH hash code for files.
 Analog Hash for StrongDC